 - Risk identification.

 - Inherent risk assessment.

 - Identification and assessment of controls.

 - Determination of residual risk.

 - Treatment.

-During the three period ended March 31, 2022 the updating of risk matrices and the control testing program was initiated and will assess 133 risk matrix (83 for the Bank; 23 for CrediScotia and 27 for CRAC for the yeas 2021).
+During the nine period ended September 30, 2022, the risk matrices and the control testing program was initiated and will assess 133 risk matrix(83 for the Bank; 23 for CrediScotia and 27 for CRAC) for the year 2022.